enuchi/gas-client/README.md

 The config object takes:

 - `allowedDevelopmentDomains`: A config to specifiy which domains are permitted for communication with Google Apps Script Webpack Dev Server development tool.
-This is a security setting, and if not specified, will block functionality in development. `allowedDevelopmentDomains` will accept either a space-separated string of allowed subdomains, e.g. `'https://localhost:3000 https://localhost:8080'` (notice no trailing slashes); or a function that takes in the requesting origin and should return `true` to allow communication, e.g. `(origin) => /localhost:\d+$/.test(origin);`
+This is a security setting, and if not specified, will block functionality in development. `allowedDevelopmentDomains` will accept either a space-separated string of allowed subdomains, e.g. `'https://localhost:3000 https://localhost:8080'` (notice no trailing slashes); or a function that should expect one argument, the requesting origin, and should return `true` to allow communication, e.g. `(origin) => /localhost:\d+$/.test(origin);`

 ### Production mode

-In the normal Google Apps Script production environment, `new GASClient()` will have one available method:
+In the normal Google Apps Script production environment, a `new GASClient()` instance will have one available method:

 - `serverFunctions`: an object containing all publicly exposed server functions (see example above).